Econans/.github/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Request a new feature
 title: ''
 labels: feature
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Feature purpose**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+_Replace with a clear and concise description of what the feature aims to solve or provide._

-**Describe the solution you'd like**
+**Feature description**
-A clear and concise description of what you want to happen.
+_Replace with a clear and concise description of the feature you want._

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+**Context or environment**
+_Replace with a clear and consize description of the feature's specific context, if such exists._